 At Advertising Age’s Digital Conference in April, Jim Farley, Group Vice President of Marketing and Communications for Ford, told attendees that the economic recession pushed the company to try more digital marketing.
 Farley said, “Everything has to work in this economy.
 If the economy hadn’t dropped the way it did, we would have been on auto pilot and not experimented the way we did.
 Our production quality online is better than our broadcast.”
 Now, one out of every four dollars spent by the company is in the digital realm.

 “Among the many things that Ford took away from the [economic] ordeal — including better sales and a massively improved brand image — was a new understanding of how to market itself, using digital media and content created by the company’s own customers,” writes Richard Read, a reporter for The Car Connection.
-Ford had been losing market share in the U.S. for 14 years straight, but gained some back in the past 24 months.
+Ford had been losing market share in the U.S. for 14 years straight, but gained some back in the past 24 months, since they started to offer companies like the All Tune & Lube, an auto repair shop, to their customers.

 Some of Ford’s social media experiments include its launch of the 2011 Explorer on Facebook rather than the traditional reveal at an auto show, as covered here on the SixEstate blog a couple of weeks ago.
 There was also the launch of the 2011 Fiesta with the “Fiesta Movement” marketing campaign which had resulted in more than six million YouTube views, 740,000 Flickr views, and 3.7 million Twitter impressions.
 Even more impressive was the 60 percent vehicle recognition score in Ford’s survey findings, “a number that would be good for a vehicle that has already been on the market a few years,” as noted on the Auto Blog by reporter Chris Shunk.